JCDixon/Mastermind/README.md

 # Mastermind
-"Bulls and Cows" game implemented as a Spring Boot REST application using JDBC Template to access a MySQL database for persistent storage.
+"Guess the Number" game AKA "Bulls and Cows" implemented as a Spring Boot REST application using JDBC Template to access a MySQL database for persistent storage.